Sage-Bionetworks-Workflows/eks-stack/modules/signoz/README.md

 source Application Performance Monitoring (APM) & Observability tool.

-## This module is a work in progress
+## This module is a work in progress (To be completed before production, or determine if not needed)
 A number of items are needed:

 - Setting up backups and data retention: https://sagebionetworks.jira.com/browse/IBCDPE-1094
-- Set up ingress to the cluster/collector to send data to: https://sagebionetworks.jira.com/browse/IBCDPE-1095
-- Set up accounts and access to the service decleratively
+- Set up accounts and access to the service declaratively

 ## Setting up SMTP for alertmanager